react-boilerplate/react-boilerplate/README.md

   <dd>It's natural to want to add pages (e.g. `/about`) to your application, and routing makes this possible.</dd>

   <dt>Offline-first</dt>
-  <dd>The next frontier in performant web apps: availability without a network connection from the instant your users load the app.</dd>
+  <dd>The next frontier in performant web apps: availability without a network connection from the instance your users load the app.</dd>
 </dl>

 But wait... there's more!